Should I File for Bankruptcy?

 - Credit score.
-Most likely, you’re credit score already has taken a beating because of nonpayment, but filing for bankruptcy drops a hammer on it anyway.
+Most likely, your credit score already has taken a beating because of nonpayment, but filing for bankruptcy will hurt your credit score further.
 It’s impossible to forecast exactly how far it will drop because too many factors are involved, but experts agree: the higher your score, the more you will fall.
 If you had a credit score over 700, it could drop 100-200 points.
 If you’re under 700, the drop could be more like 75-150 points.
 What is for sure is that a Chapter 7 bankruptcy will remain on your credit report for 10 years and Chapter 13 will be there for seven years.

 - Co-signers.
 These are people who sign their name to a loan, saying they will pay if the person receiving the loan does not.
 In Chapter 7 bankruptcy, the co-signer is on the hook.
 Creditors can go after him/her for payments, even if your bankruptcy case is discharged (successful).
 Chapter 13 is a different story.
 The protective “stay” that prevents creditors from pursing payments once you file for Chapter 13, extends to the co-signers.
 That stay remains in effect as long as you make regular payments on your Chapter 13 agreement.

 Bankruptcy Impact on Home

 The good news about bankruptcy and your home is that you won’t lose it … as long as you can make payments.